endoflife-date/endoflife.date/products/ubuntu.md

 [^3]: This includes NIST-certified FIPS crypto-modules, USG hardening with CIS and DISA-STIG profiles, and Common Criteria EAL2.
 [^4]: Anyone can use Ubuntu Pro for free on up to 5 machines, or 50 if you are an official Ubuntu Community member.
 [^5]: The difference between these 2 is unclear, and not explained.
+[^6]: While promised, Canonical doesn't seem to be backporting any security-fixes in the universe repository to users without a Pro subscription.